dcblack/sc-platform/README.md

 This document was created as a MarkDown text file.

-- Best viewed with a Markdown rendering tool.
+- Best viewed with a Markdown rendering tool (e.g. MacDown, ReText or Atom).
 - Or generate HTML, PDF or DOC using pandoc <http://pandoc.org/installing.html>
 - Do not edit derived files
 - For apps that view/edit markdown see <https://github.com/karthik/markdown_science/wiki/Tools-to-support-your-markdown-authoring>.